sivicencio/sivicencio.github.io/about.md

 ### What I do

-I'm a Software Engineer currently focused on Web Development, especially JavaScript and Rails.
+I'm a Software Engineer currently focused on Full-Stack Development, in particular using JavaScript and Rails.

 ### What I like

-I'm a Computer Science enthusiast, an Astronomy lover, and I also consider myself somewhat melomaniac.
+Besides Computer Science and everything related to Software, I'm a Science enthusiast, with special interest in Astronomy, and I also love music.

 ### Where I work